Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Introduction: Understanding the Changing Spatial Patterns of Heavy Precipitation

 A comprehensive understanding of this ``dynamic contribution'' remains elusive.
 Approximate scalings can be derived based on quasi-geostrophic dynamics~\cite{li2020response,o2015precipitation} and convective storm dynamics~\cite{muller2011intensification,abbott2020convective}.
-But actionable findings require Earth-like simulations of the present and future climates (e.g., \cite{pendergrass2014changes}), which can resolve regional circulation changes and their effects on storms in their full complexity.
+As well, some of the effects from dynamics can be approximated using observational and reanalysis data~\cite{Tan_Nature}.
+But actionable findings require Earth-like simulations of the present and future climates (e.g.,~\cite{pendergrass2014changes}), which can resolve regional circulation changes and their effects on storms in their full complexity.
 These simulations are computationally demanding and output large amounts of multi-scale, three-dimensional data that challenge traditional data analysis tools.
-For example, the state-of-the-art high-resolution\footnote{5 kilometers or less horizontally}, SPCAM (Super Parameterized Community Atmospheric Model,~\cite{10.1175/1520-0469(2003)060<0607:CRMOTA>2.0.CO;2, Khairoutdinov1999}) simulations we will use in this study (SI-A) output 3.4 Terabytes of data, with 76,944,384 samples of precipitation and the corresponding storm-scale vertical velocity fields (see Fig~\ref{fig:W_Fields} for examples).
+For example, the state-of-the-art storm-resolving\footnote{5 kilometers or less horizontal grid spacing} SPCAM (Super Parameterized Community Atmospheric Model~\cite{10.1175/1520-0469(2003)060<0607:CRMOTA>2.0.CO;2, Khairoutdinov1999}) simulations we use in this study (Section~\ref{sec:preprocessing}) output 3.4 Terabytes of data over 90 days, with 76,944,384 samples of precipitation and the corresponding storm-scale vertical velocity fields (see Fig~\ref{fig:W_Fields} for examples).